ontousis/load_movement_detection/README.md

 mongodb_username: "Admintst"                   #Database user
 mongodb_password: "Admintst"                   #Password of database user
 detection_threshold: 10                        #Threshold above which the system assumes there might have been an accident
-delay_after_detection_ms: 200                  #Delay between detections, to suppress multiple entries, should be set lower if these entries are not a concern
+delay_after_detection_ms: 500                  #Delay between detections, to suppress multiple entries.
+This is also the duration of the sound of the buzzer
 ```
 ### Included Files